 Approximately 10.2 miles of roads would be closed to move road densities towards Forest Plan S&G's.
-Tables A-3 and A-4 list roads proposed for closure.
+Tables A-3 and A-4 in appendix O, list roads proposed for closure.

 Alternative IV is displayed on Map 13.
+A larger copy of Map 13 can be found in the Appendix Map Packet.